 Helen Arkell is proud to have gained Cyber Essentials certification and our certificate can be seen here.
 Cyber Essentials is a UK government scheme encouraging organisations to adopt good practice in information security.
 It includes an assurance framework and a simple set of security controls to protect information from threats coming from the internet.
 It was developed in collaboration with industry partners, including the Information Security Forum, the Information Assurance for Small and Medium Enterprises Consortium and the British Standards Institution, and is endorsed by the UK Government.
 It was launched in 2014 by the Department for Business, Innovation and Skills.

-Helen Arkell Dyslexia Charity has appointed a Data Protection Officer – The Head of Operations.
+Helen Arkell Dyslexia Charity has appointed a Data Protection Officer – The Chief Executive.

 For any additional queries about how Helen Arkell Dyslexia Charity is preparing for GDPR, please contact: